MicrosoftDocs/dataexplorer-docs/data-explorer/measure-table-size.md

 ms.topic: reference
 ms.date: 05/24/2023
 ---
-# Understand and estimate table sizes in Azure Data Explorer
+# Understand and estimate the size of a table

-Understanding the size of your tables can be helpful for efficient resource management and optimized query performance.
+Understanding the size of a table can be helpful for efficient resource management and optimized query performance.
 In this article, you'll learn different methods to estimate table sizes and how to use them effectively.

 ## Original size of ingested data